onomondo/nrf-softsim/README.md

 - [x] Dump flash from a "provisioned" device and use the NVS chunk as the template profile.
 - [ ] Protected storage is painfully slow when provisioning?
 No problem when device is provisioned already.
 No biggie.

+## planned changes
+- Profile size can be decreased even further by tweaking the softsim core a bit.
+This unfortunately means that the current `template` has to be reworked as internal format changes.
+All softsim profile data is currently storred as hex and is internally parsed to uint8.
+By omitting this step we can introduce performance gains, reduction in code size and half the space required for the profile.

 ## config
 ```
 # softsim uses (a) file system as storage backend.
 Currently this must be enabled by the user.